App Store: Unable to Download App? Fix

 Solution 8: Force restart

 Force restart your device.
 Apple’s website explains how you can do that.
 This may fix the problem.
+Here is how you can force restart your device:

 Solution 9: Try a different Internet connection